Samad-Developer/Samad-Developer/README.md

 # <p align="center"> Welcome to Abdus Samad's GitHub Profile 👋 </p>
+## About Me

 Hi there!
 I'm Abdus Samad, a passionate MERN stack web developer and aspiring data scientist.
 Graduated with a Bachelor's degree in Computer Science (2023), I'm on a journey to explore the realms of data science and Next.js.

-## About Me

-🚀 Over two years of hands-on experience crafting robust and scalable MERN stack web applications.
-Eager to apply my skills and knowledge to create innovative solutions.

 ## Current Project